img

 Addressing Stubborn Grime:

-Spit Cleaning: This traditional technique utilizes saliva's natural enzymes to break down grime.
-Apply with a cotton swab and remove with a clean, damp swab.
-Only use this method on areas with stable paint.
+Spit Cleaning: This traditional conservation practice utilizes saliva's natural enzymes to break down grime.
+Apply with cotton-tipped applicators and remove with a clean, damp applicator.
+Only use this method on areas with stable oil paint films.

-Emulsion Cleaning: For more ingrained dirt, consider a specialized oil-in-water emulsion cleaner (like Winsor and Newton Picture Cleaner).
-Apply sparingly and follow the manufacturer's instructions meticulously.
+Emulsion Cleaning: For more ingrained dirt, consider a specialized oil-in-water emulsion cleaner (like Picture CleanGel or Winsor and Newton Picture Cleaner).
+Apply sparingly and follow the manufacturer's instructions meticulously to preserve the original color palette.

-Varnish Removal (Advanced): This is a highly specialized procedure best left to trained conservators.
-It involves using solvents to carefully remove discolored varnish layers without harming the underlying paint.
+Varnish Removal (Advanced): This is a highly specialized procedure best left to trained conservators following strict conservation practice.
+It involves using solvents to carefully remove discolored varnish layers without harming the underlying oil paint films.
 Professional conservators may use specialized products like copaiba balsam or Retouching Varnish during restoration.

 Special Considerations: